-If your contract does allow members to buy lottery tickets privately, be sure to make copies of the group's tickets and distribute them, to be very clear which tickets belong to the pool (this is a good idea in any case).
+If your contract does allow members to buy lottery tickets privately, be sure to make copies of the group's tickets and distribute them, to be very clear which tickets belong to the pool.
+It's a good idea to do this in any case.

-If your lottery pool does win a big jackpot, they'll have to decide whether to take a lump sum immediately or spread the winnings out over a number of years.
+If your lottery pool does win a big jackpot, you'll have to decide whether to take a lump sum immediately or take an annuity and spread the winnings out over a number of years.

-It's a good idea to lay this out in your lottery pool contract so that there won't be any conflict over the answer if you actually win.
+It's a good idea to make the decision ahead of time and spell it out in your lottery pool contract to avoid conflict over the answer if you actually win.